DataStax-Examples/astra-dataflow-starter/README.md

     --role=roles/storage.objectAdmin
 ```

-- ✅ **`9/13` - Create `buckets` for the project in cloud storage:** an copy file in this bucket
+- ✅ **`9/15` - Create `buckets` for the project in cloud storage:** an copy file in this bucket

 ```
-gsutil mb -c STANDARD -l US gs://astra_dataflow_inputs gsutil cp src/test/resources/language-codes.csv gs://astra_dataflow_inputs/csv/ gsutil mb -c STANDARD -l US gs://astra_dataflow_outputs gsutil ls
+gsutil mb -c STANDARD -l US gs://astra_dataflow_inputs gsutil cp src/test/resources/language-codes.csv gs://astra_dataflow_inputs/csv/ gsutil ls
 ```

-- ✅ **`10/13` - [Create secrets for the project in secret manager](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets#secretmanager-create-secret-gcloud)**.
+- ✅ **`10/15` - [Create secrets for the project in secret manager](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets#secretmanager-create-secret-gcloud)**.
 To connect to `AstraDB` you need a token (credentials) and a zip used to secure the transport.
 Those two inputs should be defined as _secrets_.

     ```
     gcloud secrets create astra-token \